 However the amount of new information on specialised gear and methods for Trout Spey can be confusing, and it's downright disheartening trying to cast with a mismached outfit.

-To find out more about this exciting way of fly fishing, and how to put together balanced outfits effective for the waters you like to fish, see the articles below.
+To find out more about this exciting way of fly fishing, and putting together balanced outfits effective for the waters you like to fish, see the articles below.

 If you're interested in experimenting with a Skagit head on a single-hand rod, or keen on trying the two-handed game, this information should have you off to a good start.